 And this is merely a relative shift.
 The national population more than doubled between 1948 and 2016, from around 150 to 320 million.

 So how might the country, as it stands now, split apart?
-The 2016 Election offers a few clues on how it could go, if the situation does indeed reduce down to Red against Blue in the end.
+The 2020 Presidential Election offers a few clues on how it could go.
+Here is how the vote looked from the county level:

-While this makes the country look pretty Red, it’s important to remember that most U.S. counties are incredibly rural, and the GOP has focused its appeal in recent years on these rural voters.
+While this makes the entire country look pretty Red, it’s important to remember that most U.S. counties are incredibly rural, and the GOP has focused its appeal in recent years on these rural voters, with their opponents at places like MSNBC adopting anti-rural bigotry in response.
 Many of those counties have only a few thousand people, and are a better way to look at state-level divides than charting out the scope of Red America as a whole.

-State borders may be arbitrary and afflicted with severe partisan divides, but each does represent a legal governing entity with Constitutionally-mandated rights and responsibilities.
-Even if the US federal government disappeared tomorrow, the states would still exist, have budgets, and a widely-accepted responsibility to carry on.
+State borders may be arbitrary, but each does represent a legal governing entity with Constitutionally-mandated rights and responsibilities.
+Even if the US federal government disappeared tomorrow thanks to a meteor or nuclear bomb or merciful aliens, the states would still exist, with budgets and a responsibility to serve their people most would accept.

 The truth of the United States is that it isn’t.

-Neither side is going to be able to maintain total control over the other given the regional strength of partisanship and the federal nature of the Constitution.
+America is extremely unlikely to fall to a fascist dictatorship or even to go to open war with itself precisely because it is so large and complex.
+Neither side, Red or Blue, is going to be able to maintain total control over the other given the regional strength of partisanship and the federal nature of the Constitution.

-Truth is, just to administer all the laws, programs, and policies of the federal government across the fifty states has already led to the functional division of the government into districts.
+Truth is, just to administer all the laws, programs, and policies of a federal government spanning fifty states has already led to the functional division of America’s federal government into districts.